 Instructions

-• To use on hamburgers, divided one pound of 80/20 ground chuck into four equal patties, indenting the middle for easier cooking.
+- To make hamburgers, divided one pound of 80/20 ground beef into four equal patties, indenting the middle for easier cooking.

-• Use one tablespoon (total for a pound of meat) of the hamburger seasoning and gently rub it into both sides of each hamburger patty.
-(Alternatively you could mix 1 tablespoons into the meat.)
+- Use one tablespoon of the hamburger seasoning and gently rub it into both sides of each hamburger patty.
+In other words, you will use a total of 1 tablespoon of the seasoning to season both sides of four burger patties made from 1 pound of ground beef.
+(Alternatively you could mix 1 tablespoon into one pound of hamburger meat.)

 Could one mix the seasoning right into the meat as apposed to just rubbing it on the outside?